UnmappedStack/TacOS/README.md

 # TacOS
-My from-scratch OS with it's own kernel written in C and assembly
+My from-scratch OS with its own kernel written in C and assembly

 TacOS is a UNIX-like kernel which is able to run DOOM, among various other smaller userspace programs.
 It has things like a VFS, scheduler, TempFS, devices, context switching, virtual memory management, physical page frame allocation, and a port of Doom.
 It runs both on real hardware (tested on my laptop) and in the Qemu emulator.